 The Romans also adopted the olive branch as a peace symbol.
 There are records of Roman generals holding an olive branch to plead for peace after being defeated in war.
 The motif can also be seen on Roman Imperial coins.
 In Virgil’s Aeneid, the Greek goddess of peace Eirene was often depicted holding it.

-Judaism and Early Christianity
+Judaism and Early Christianity and Islam

 One of the oldest mentions of the olive branch as a symbol of peace can be found in the Bible, in the Book of Genesis, in the account of the Great Flood.
 Accordingly, when the dove was sent out from Noah’s ark, it returned with an olive branch in its beak, which suggested that the floodwaters were receding, and God had made peace with mankind.

 By the 5th century, a dove with an olive branch became an established Christian symbol of peace, and the symbol was portrayed in early Christian art and Medieval manuscripts.

 In Islam, the olive is mentioned several times in the Quran, often referring to its light-giving oil as a metaphor for divine light.
 While it’s not directly used as a symbol of peace, it’s connected with blessings and spiritual enlightenment, creating a sense of harmony.

 During the Renaissance and Baroque periods, it became fashionable for artists and poets to use the olive branch as a peace symbol.
 In Sala dei Cento Giorni, a large frescoed gallery in Rome, Giorgio Vasari referred to peace as having an olive branch in hand.